What is AMD?

 Wet AMD Treatment

-Unlike dry AMD, there are effective treatments for wet AMD.
+Unlike intermediate dry AMD, there are effective treatments for wet AMD.

 Studies have shown that these treatments are most effective when initiated early, before any symptom are noticed and vision loss has occurred.